Communication & Collaboration MCP Servers: Connect Your AI to Slack, Zoom, Teams, Discord, and More

 Zoom MCP

-Zoom has 300 million daily meeting participants.
-Most of those meetings generate discussions, decisions, and action items that are immediately forgotten unless someone takes notes.
-When your AI can access Zoom recordings and transcripts, every meeting becomes searchable, summarizable, and actionable.
+Zoom hosts millions of daily meeting participants.
+Most of those meetings generate discussions, decisions, and action items that are forgotten unless someone takes meticulous notes.
+When your AI can access Zoom recordings and transcripts, every meeting becomes searchable and actionable.

 What your AI can do once connected:

-• Meeting transcripts — access AI-generated transcripts of recorded meetings
+- Meeting transcripts — access transcripts of recorded meetings.

-• Calendar integration — upcoming meetings, scheduled participants, and agendas
+- Calendar integration — view upcoming meetings, scheduled participants, and agendas.

-• Participation data — who attended, who didn’t, meeting duration, and engagement metrics
+- Participation data — analyze who attended, meeting duration, and engagement metrics.

 Real-world workflow: You missed a 45-minute client meeting.
-Instead of watching the recording, you ask: “Summarize the key decisions and action items from today’s meeting with Acme Corp.”
+Instead of watching the recording, you ask: “Summarize the key decisions and action items from today’s meeting with the client.”
 The AI reads the Zoom transcript: “Key decisions: 1) Contract extended 12 months at current rates.
 2) New API integration starts next quarter.
-3) bi-weekly check-ins replace monthly (starting May).
+3) Bi-weekly check-ins replace monthly meetings.
 Action items: 1) Send revised SOW by Friday (you).
-2) Set up sandbox environment (their CTO).
-3) Schedule kickoff for API project (PM).
-Tone: positive, client expressed satisfaction with current service.”
+2) Set up sandbox environment (their tech lead).
+3) Schedule kickoff for API project (PM).”

 Example prompts: